BeauSaunders/LeetCodeSolutions/README.md

-# LeetCode
+# LeetCodeSolutions-CSharp
-A collection of problems I have solved on LeetCode for studying purposes.
+A collection of problems I have solved on LeetCode in C# for studying purposes.

 ## About
 I am collating my Leetcode solutions that I have created for my own studying purposes to reference at later dates.